How to Teach Logic: 8 Great Logic Games for Kids

 There’s nothing like the real thing.
 In many ways, chess is the ultimate teaching tool for a wide variety of life skills - impulse control, problem solving, responsibility, cause and effect, and, of course, logic.

 The benefits of chess have been studied in several different studies, and the results are very impressive.
+We even wrote a special article about the benefits of chess for kids.
 Not only has chess been shown to raise math and science scores, but reading scores as well.
 Put simply, chess is the ultimate game and one of the very best tools there is for training executive functions.

 I recommend No Stress Chess because it’s a great teaching tool, and a fun variant to play even for seasoned veterans.
 You can just use it as a normal chess set, or you can use the provided cards to teach beginners and to level the playing field.
 If you draw a knight card you must move a knight.
 This makes it easier for beginners to decide what to do, and it restricts the choices of veterans.
 This can make it a great choice for playing chess with the little ones.
 While you’re working your way up to the real thing, you’re still reaping the incredible benefits of the calculation and analysis of different options in front of you.